For a mediation arranged at the request of the parties by the Office of the Small Business Commissioner the following are to be complied with fully.

 - The parties shall jointly and severally indemnify the Mediator against all claims, except in the case of fraud by the Mediator, arising out of or in any way referrable to any act or omission by the Mediator in the performance or purported performance of the Mediator's obligations in the mediation.

-- The Small Business Commissioner has determined that the fee payable by each of the parties participating in mediation will be $195.00 per party, per mediation day (or part of a mediation day), provided that the Commissioner may, at his entire discretion, partly or wholly waive the fee for any or all parties to the mediation.
+- The Small Business Commissioner has determined that the fee payable by each of the parties participating in mediation may be $195.00 per party, per mediation day (or part of a mediation day), provided that the Commissioner may, at his entire discretion, partly or wholly waive the fee for any or all parties to the mediation.